bvallelunga/example-app-companion-words/README.md

 # Similar Words
-`similar-words` is a machine learning app that will tell you which words are most similar to each other.
+Discover which words are most similar to each other.
+Trained on billions of tweets with over 1 million unique words.

 **Possible Use Cases**
   * discover the name for your next iPhone app